vicsanga/Postre/README.md

 The data must be stored in a plain text file with column values separated by tabulations
 <br><br>
-An example file can be found <a href="https://github.com/vicsanga/Postre/blob/main/testFiles/ExampleMultipleSubmission.tsv" target="_blank">here</a> (to download it  just: right-click the Raw button at the top of the page, select Save Link As…, choose the location on your computer where you want to save the file, and select Save).
+An example file can be found <a href="https://github.com/vicsanga/Postre/blob/main/testFiles/ExampleMultipleSubmission.tsv" target="_blank">here</a> (to download it: (1) right-click the Raw button at the top of the file, (2) select Save Link As…, (3) choose the location on your computer where you want to save the file, and (4) select Save).
 Additional test files can also be downloaded from the <a href="https://github.com/vicsanga/Postre/tree/main/testFiles" target="_blank">testFiles</a> folder.
 <br><br>
-Briefly, upon the analyses of multiple SVs two main tables are provided.
+Upon the analyses of multiple SVs two main tables are provided.
 The first one is a table with pathogenicity prediction per SV and associated phenotype/s.
 The second one is an aggregation of the results per gene, phenotype and pathogenic mechanism (coding, long-range).
 <br><br>
 A video to clarify these concepts will be provided shortly.
 <br><br>